-Infrastructure is a twofold definition.
-First, it represents multi modal transportation systems which includes automobile transit and roadway systems, public transportation systems, airports and air travel, railroad (freight and commuter) systems, and bicycle and pedestrian transit systems.
-Second, transportation systems can be local, regional, state-wide, or even national.
-The purpose of this section is to describe the status of the current and proposed transportation system and explain how it will impact future growth.
-Findings that will influence planning recommendations are included at the end of this section.
+Infrastructure is a threefold definition.
+First, it represents multi modal transportation systems - automobile, transit and roadway systems, public transportation, airports, railroad (freight and commuter) systems, and bicycle and pedestrian transit systems.
+Second, infrastructure is represented in water and sanitary systems necessary for residential and commercial growth.
+Third, infrastructure is also defined by the network of parks and open spaces - otherwise known as Yorkville's "green infrastructure."
+The purpose of this section is to describe the status of the current community systems and strategies for system enhancements and growth management.